psaisan/psaisan.github.io/README.md

 ## About Me:

-While my formal background is in applied math <a href="https://www.genealogy.math.ndsu.nodak.edu/id.php?id=162425">(Dynamical Systems/Control and Statistical Learning)</a>, I work at the intersection of computational biology, machine learning, and control theory with a singular focus: cure for cancer and neurodegeneration.
+My formal background is in applied math <a href="https://www.genealogy.math.ndsu.nodak.edu/id.php?id=162425">(Dynamical Systems, Control and Statistical Learning)</a>, but my current mission is singular: cancer and neurodegeneration.
+I work at the intersection of computational biology, machine learning, and control theory toward cures.

-I seek problems at translational inflection points, where fundamental biological insights and data can be analytically harnessed to engineer therapeutic solutions.
-I look for leaps toward a cure at the intersection of scientific discovery and actionable intervention for patients.
+I seek problems at translational inflection points, the intersection of scientific discovery and actionable intervention for patients, where fundamental biological insights and data can be analytically harnessed to engineer therapeutic solutions.

-Assymetric leverage: The grand theory gives the compass, but the immediate mission is reconnaissance and leverage moving across math, AI, biology, and clinical need; identify cancer's vulnerabilities and the field's bottlenecks; then build focused tools that change what we are able to see and act on now.
+Assymetric leverage: The grand theory gives the compass, but the immediate mission is reconnaissance and leverage moving across mathematics, AI, biology, and clinical need; identify cancer's vulnerabilities and the field's bottlenecks; pose them as theoretical and computational problems and build focused tools that change what we are able to see and act on now.

 ## Mathematical Immunology; Bridging AI, Control Theory, & Biology:

-The immune system is one of nature’s most sophisticated adaptive control systems, and possibly the most promising frontier in the battle against cancer.
+The immune system is one of nature’s most sophisticated adaptive control systems,  possibly the most promising frontier in the battle against cancer.
 It is a network of programmable molecular agents evolved for distributed adversarial engagement: each immune cell is a programmable molecular dynamical system, collectively giving rise to the astonishing emergent complexity and success of a unified immune function.

 Evidence increasingly suggests that some of our deepest leverage against diseases like cancer may lie within the regulatory programs of our own cells, immune cells in particular: how they can be reprogrammed so the immune dynamics can be modulated toward therapeutic control.
 I develop predictive and generative models across genomic, cellular, and systems scales to decipher the programming language that governs this system, to help reprogramming possible.